BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/options.md

+---
+title: Options | PDMPublisher | SOLIDWORKS PDM
+description: This pages explains all the task setup page options in PDMPublisher.
+---
 ## Options Setup Page

 When you choose PDM Publisher from the dropdown in the new task dialog, you will be prompted a window that is similar to the one below: